floooh/chips/systems/README.md

 creates the timing- and address-signals for the CPC custom gate array chip, which in turn generates the video signal

-In addition, there are a number of 'subsystem headers' which don't emulate a specific microchip, but instead offer generic functionality needed by 8-bit emulators:
+A number of 'subsystem headers' are required which don't emulate a specific microchip, but instead offer generic functionality needed by most 8-bit home computer emulators:

 - **chips/crt.h**: this provides beam-position- and timing-information for a PAL- or NTSC cathode-ray-tube